 If the SBA believes your company no longer qualifies for the HUBZone Program, it will send you a HUBZone decertification letter, explaining its findings and asking for you to reply.
 Treat the HUBZone decertification letter seriously, because without a strong and effective response, your small business will lose its HUBZone certification.

 Just because the SBA has proposed your company for HUBZone decertification does not necessarily mean it’s the end of the line.
-Drawing on the HUBZone Program’s regulations, Koprince Law’s HUBZone attorneys can help you prepare a strong response to the proposed HUBZone decertification, explaining why your small business is still eligible for participation in the HUBZone Program.
+Drawing on the HUBZone Program’s regulations, Koprince McCall Pottroff’s HUBZone attorneys can help you prepare a strong response to the proposed HUBZone decertification, explaining why your small business is still eligible for participation in the HUBZone Program.

 An active HUBZone certification does not guarantee that a company is currently eligible.
 If you lose a HUBZone set-aside contract to a company you believe does not meet the HUBZone Program’s requirements, you may be able to file a HUBZone status protest with the U.S. Small Business Administration.
 Win the HUBZone protest, and your competitor will be disqualified–hopefully, resulting in an award to your small business.